Evaluating causal effects on time-to-event outcomes in an RCT in Oncology with treatment discontinuation: Application and results

 Then, independently of how we simulated data, to estimate the causal effects under any scenario, we model the potential outcomes as follows:

-The above model is a correct specification of the model under Scenario I. Under Scenario II, the model is misspecified due to Equation \eqref{eq_miss}: a truncated Weibull, rather than the Weibull, is the true underlying model, and the parameters of the model are the same as those in Equation \eqref{eq_tW}.
+The above model is a correct specification of the model under Scenario I. Under Scenario II, the model is misspecified due to Equation \eqref{eq_miss}: a truncated Weibull, rather than the Weibull, is the model we used to simulate data, and the parameters of the model are the same as those in Equation \eqref{eq_tW}.
 The parameter $\delta$ in Equations \eqref{eq_tW} and \eqref{eq_miss} capture the dependence between the potential outcomes and the potential discontinuation time under treatment.
-Note that the dependence between $Y_i(0)$ and $D_i(1)$ is not identifiable since we never observe the discontinuation behaviour of a unit assigned to the control.
-Hence, we let $Y_i(1)$ and $Y_i(0)$ depend on the common parameter $\delta$, similarly as in \cite{mattei2020assessing}.
+Letting $Y_i(1)$ and $Y_i(0)$ depending on the common parameter $\delta$ \citep[similarly as in][]{mattei2024assessing} makes the dependence between $Y_i(0)$ and $D_i(1)$ parametrically identifiable; the information on such a relation does not solely come from the prior.

-Concerning the prior specification, we assume multivariate Normal priors for all parameters playing the role of covariates' coefficients and intercepts; we assume Gamma priors for Weibulls' shape parameters.
+Concerning the prior specification, we assume wide multivariate Normal priors for all parameters playing the role of covariates' coefficients and intercepts; we assume weakly informative Gamma priors for Weibulls' shape parameters.
 Further details and the hyperparameters specification can be found in the Supplementary Material.